emqx/neuron-docs/en_US/quick-start/mqtt-config.md

 * Southbound device: select the southbound device that you want to subscribe to, for example, modbus-tcp-1;
 * Group: select a group from the southbound device, for example, group-1;

-## Step 4, Check The Data By MQTTX.
+## Step 4, Check the data by MQTTX.

 After the subscription is completed, you can use the MQTT client (MQTTX is recommended and can be downloaded from [official website](https://www.EMQX.com/zh/products/MQTTX)) to connect to the public emqx proxy to view the reported data, as shown in the following figure.